erdnaxe/sheet-music/README.md

 It was created to be played by students (2 guitars, 1 cello, 1 piano, 2 group of singer).
 You don't need everyone to construct the melody, just one part can be enough.

+## Canon in D, Johan Pachelbel
+Rewrite of a arrangement for 4 cellos for readability.